 Brand awareness, for example, is the primary goal of 81% of brands when using experiential marketing or events.
 Product samples help drive this brand awareness before customers even reach your stand.
 For example, 81% of EventTrack respondents said they walked up to a company’s display because they wanted a product sample or other free giveaway.
 Compare this to the 46% who thought the activation looked interesting, or the 54% drawn in by a discount or special offer, it’s an obvious conclusion that free samples are a powerful motivation.

 Brand exposure continues when consumers reach the stand, any questions they may have can be easily handled by a well-trained team of BAs (brand ambassadors).
-Take the example of Persil, who handed out 1500 sample bottles of 2in1 to parents at an Isle Of White family festival, and found 70% of those sampled enquired further about the product.
+Take the example of Persil, who handed out 1500 sample bottles of 2in1 to parents at an Isle Of White family festival, and found that 70% of those sampled enquired further about the product.
 That’s 1050 potential leads!

 Similarly, the exposure doesn’t stop at the event – product sampling and word of mouth come as a pair.
-It shouldn’t come as a surprise that Nielsen found 59% of consumers are likely to tell others about new products they’ve experienced.
+It shouldn’t come as a surprise that Nielsen found that 59% of consumers are likely to tell others about new products they’ve experienced.
 After all, if something unexpected brightens our day, we like to rub our friends’ faces in it, a habit made even easier by social and mobile technologies.

 It encourages trial.

 Once aware of a brand, consumers are far more likely to consider trialing it, a decision made much easier when the cost of trial is zero.
 This would explain why, when asked, “What would induce you to try a new product or brand?”, 73% of consumers replied “product samples” (Yankelovich).
-A telling statistic, particularly considering only 25% answered “television ad”.
+This a telling statistic, particularly considering only 25% answered “television ad”.

 According to Hofstede, some humans try to reduce anxiety by minimizing uncertainty.
 Again, this supports the effectiveness of product sampling – by giving the consumer a chance to use the product, we decrease the customer’s uncertainty and therefore the anxiety about their purchase decision.
 Which would perhaps explain why 81% of consumers said they would try a product after receiving a sample, according to a poll conducted by Opinion Research Corp. on behalf of the United States Postal Service.

-Continuing in the vein of psychology, which underpins all of marketing when you think about it, the foot in the door technique helps demonstrate the true importance of encouraging trial, for those still unconvinced.
+Continuing in the vein of psychology, which underpins all of marketing when you think about it, the foot-in-the-door technique helps demonstrate the true importance of encouraging trial, for those still unconvinced.

-An important weapon in any salesman’s arsenal, the foot in the door technique (Freedman & Fraser, 1966) assumes agreeing to a small request increases the likelihood of agreeing to a second, larger request.
+An important weapon in any salesman’s arsenal, the foot-in-the-door technique (Freedman & Fraser, 1966) assumes agreeing to a small request increases the likelihood of agreeing to a second, larger request.
 In the context of product sampling, convincing a consumer to sample is the initial commitment, increasing the likelihood of them committing to a purchase at a later date.

 It demonstrates value, aiding retention.